benkbaron/Flowergram/README.md

 ### Hashtags

-Users will be able to click on a post's hashtags to view other posts with the same hashtag.
+Users will be able to click on a post's hashtags to view other posts with the same hashtag as well as search by hashtag.

-### Search

-Posts and users will appear in search results dependent on their usernames, hashtags, and captions.